cs207-SpaceJam/cs207-FinalProject/spacejam/docs/examples.rst

 An analysis of the change in total energy and angular momentum of the system each step in the simulation would be a good diagnostic to see which integration scheme is actually giving the most accurate results.

+Now we turn to a completely different example that can also be handled with ``spacejam``.

 Ecology Example
 ---------------